-your go-to guide for visiting maine this year
+your go-to guide for visiting Greater Portland

-Food and Fun DURING this time of social distancing
+Make maine memories DURING this time of social distancing

-We know.
-This year didn’t go the way anyone planned, but the good news is some things never change and you may still be able to experience a Greater Portland getaway this year—from rocky coast to sandy beaches.
+We know this year didn’t go the way anyone planned, but the good news is some things never change and you may still be able to experience a Greater Portland getaway this year—from rocky coast to sandy beaches.

 Expect sanitization and socially-distanced measures to be enforced.
 We are asking visitors to please follow businesses’ safety standards and wear masks wherever applicable.
 We are all in this together.